ahoylabs/summer-camp-grants/README.md

 - public key of the USDC token account holding the grant funds
 - CID (content identifier) of an IPFS file containing company information, description, and other metadata

-On creation, the Grant creator proves control of the USDC account specified. **They still maintain unilateral control of how / when / to-whom the funds are distributed, if at all, to winnng submissions.**
+On creation, the Grant creator proves control of the USDC account specified. **The creator maintains unilateral control of how / when / to-whom the funds are awarded.**

 ### Submission Account